top of page

 • SYNOPSIS

-This course aims to provide an introduction to the frontier tools used to understand the dynamics of economic aggregates.
+This course aims to provide an introduction to the tools used to understand the dynamics of economic aggregates.
 We will study the determinants of consumption, the real business cycle model, and the search and matching theory of unemployment.
-Next, we will discuss the issue of nominal rigidities to understand the real effects of monetary policy and how it should be implemented optimally.
+Next, we will discuss the issue of nominal rigidities to understand the real effects of monetary policy and how it should be implemented optimally and at multiple levels.
 We will also study topics that have received particular interest recently, such as the problem of the zero lower bound and unconventional monetary policy.
 The course will conclude with an analysis of fiscal policy conduct and the economic aggregates' implications.
 Methodologically, the course will focus on the models required to discuss these issues.
-However, it will also present empirical evidence about these models' predictions.
+However, it will also present empirical evidence about these models' predictions to provide valuable context.

 LEARNING OUTCOMES